shrinerb/shrine-tus-demo/README.md

   tus-ruby-server, because its workers need to wait until the whole file is downloaded before they become available again to serve other requests.

-* If you're on Heroku or otherwise have a timeout configured for your workers, the request might time out before the file manages to get fully downloaded, depending on the size of the file and network conditions.
+* If tus-ruby-server is hosted on Heroku or otherwise its web server has a request timeout configured, the request might time out before the file manages to get fully downloaded, depending on the size of the file and network conditions.

 * If your permanent storage is of the same kind as the tus storage, the file can potentially be copied much faster by using features of that storage.
 For